mzazon/awesome-cloud-projects/gcp/real-time-multiplayer-gaming-infrastructure-game-servers-firestore/real-time-multiplayer-gaming-infrastructure-game-servers-firestore.md

 Extend this multiplayer gaming infrastructure with these advanced features:

-1. **Implement Anti-Cheat System**: Add Cloud Functions to analyze player actions in real-time, detecting suspicious behavior patterns and automatically flagging or removing cheating players using machine learning models.
+1. **Implement Anti-Cheat System**: Add Cloud Functions to analyze player actions in real-time, detecting suspicious behavior patterns and automatically flagging or removing cheating players using Vertex AI machine learning models.

 2. **Add Global Player Leaderboards**: Create a BigQuery-based analytics pipeline that processes game results from Firestore, maintaining real-time leaderboards with historical statistics and seasonal rankings across all game modes.